MartinWalchshofer/ioiopype/README.md

 - ConsoleLog - Writes received data to the console
 - ToWorkspace - Propagates data to the main thread via event
 - FramePlot - Plots a data frame
 - SamplePlot - Plots time series data
+- CSV Logger - Loggs data to csv files

 ## IONodes
 - Buffer - Buffers data with a defined window size and overlap